Insulin detemir is used on its own or together with other medicines to help treat your diabetes by keeping your blood sugar under control.

 - Keep the needle inside the vial.
-To remove air bubbles, gently tap the needle with your fingers until the air bubbles rise to the top of syringe then slowly push the plunger up.
+To remove air bubbles, gently tap the syringe with your fingers until the air bubbles rise to the top of the syringe then slowly push the plunger up.
 Pull the plunger back down to measure your required dose.

 - Remove the prepared syringe and needle from the vial and hold it in your hand that will inject the medicine.

 - Wipe the selected injection site with alcohol swab and pinch the skin using your other hand.
 Push the plunger of the syringe as far as it will go to deliver your dose.

 - Slowly let go of the skin and gently pull the needle out of the skin.
 Do not recap the needle.